-- Indoor games – there are all kinds of games that you can play indoors that will stimulate your dog, from playing hide and seek with treats and toys.
+- Indoor games – you can play indoor games that will stimulate your dog, from playing hide and seek with treats and toys.
 Playing fetch with certain items can also be fun.
 Short bursts of play work best.

-- A break in the weather – when the storm clouds start to pass, take the opportunity to have a dry walk, even if it is only 10 minutes round the block.
-Grab the lead and off you go!
+- A break in the weather – when the storm clouds start to pass, take the opportunity to have a dry walk, even if it is only 10 minutes around the block.
+Grab the lead, and off you go!
 Make sure you have plenty of old towels on hand to dry your pooch off as you get home.

-- Go swimming! – On one hand, you don’t want to get wet but a lack of exercise will eventually impact of your dogs’ health.
+- Go swimming! – On one hand, you don’t want to get wet, but a lack of exercise will eventually impact your dog’s health.
 There are many canine hydrotherapy pools across the country – why not book in for a session?

 - Head down and go for it – In Eglwyswrw, a small village in Wales, it rained for 82 consecutive days meaning that residents and their canine companions had no choice but to rug up and face the elements…

-Alternatively, if you’re in North London, you can always hire a profesinalk dog walker such Finchley dog walker who are prepared for any weather
+Alternatively, if you’re in North London, you can always hire a professional dog walker, such as Finchley dog walker, who are prepared for any weather